Troubleshoot an offline Hub

 Red, constantly The Hub is not able to get any sort of response from the router to negotiate a connection.
 Proceed to solve it.

 No light at all (or very dimmed) Hub is not properly powered or broken.
-Check your cables and visually inspec the Hub.
+Check your cables and visually inspect the Hub.

 In case your Hub LEDs are red or blinking, then start by checking your cable.
 They may have invisible damages and only work when turned in different angles due to breaks inside the cables: